arescrimson/Stopwatch/README.md

 # Stopwatch
-A personal project in where I built a program for as simple stopwatch.
+A personal project in where I built a program for a simple stopwatch.
+Built in VSCode using HTML, CSS, and JS.